MicrosoftDocs/quantum-docs-pr/articles/install-guide/pyinstall.md

     pip install qsharp
     ```

-1. Install the `iqsharp`, an extension primarily used by Jupyter and Python that provides the core functionality for compiling and simulating Q# operations.
+1. Install `iqsharp`, a kernel used by Jupyter and Python that provides the core functionality for compiling and executing Q# operations.

     ```bash
     dotnet tool install -g Microsoft.Quantum.IQSharp